0xPolygon/polygon-docs/docs/zkEVM/architecture/index.md

 The above process is a summarized version of how transactions are processed in Polygon zkEVM.

 Take a look at the complete description in the [transaction life cycle](protocol/transaction-life-cycle/submit-transaction.md) document.

-## Design characteristics

-The Polygon zkEVM network is secure, efficient, and comes with verifiable block data.

-Development efforts aim at permissionless-ness, that is, allowing anyone with the zkEVM software to participate in the network.
-For instance, the consensus algorithm could give anyone the opportunity to be an aggregator.

-Data availability is most crucial for decentralization, where every user has sufficient data needed to rebuild the full state of a rollup.
-As a rollup, Polygon zkEVM posts all transaction data and validity proof on Ethereum.

-The aim is to ensure that there is no censorship and that no one party can control the network.
-For this reason, mechanisms such as [force batches](protocol/malfunction-resistance/sequencer-resistance.md) and [force verification](protocol/malfunction-resistance/aggregator-resistance.md) have been activated.

-Polygon zkEVM was designed with security in mind.
-As an L2 solution, it inherits its security from Ethereum.

-Smart contracts are deployed to ensure that everyone who executes state changes does so appropriately, creates a proof that attests to the validity of a state change, and makes validity proofs available on-chain for verification.

-## Efficiency and overall strategy

-Efficiency is key to network performance.
-Polygon zkEVM uses several implementation strategies to maximize efficiency.
-A few are listed below:

-1. The first strategy is to deploy the consensus contract, which incentivizes the aggregator to participate in the proof generation process.

-2. The second strategy is to carry out all computations off-chain while keeping only the necessary data and zk-proofs on-chain.

-3. The bridge smart contract's implementation is made efficient by only using Merkle roots of exit trees.

-4. Utilization of specialized cryptographic primitives within the zkProver in order to speed up computations and minimize proof sizes, as seen in:

-    - Running a special zero-knowledge assembly language (zkASM) for interpretation of bytecode.

-    - Using zero-knowledge tools such as zk-STARKs for proving purposes; these proofs are very fast though they are big in size.

-    - Instead of publishing the sizeable zk-STARK proofs as validity proofs, a zk-SNARK is used to attest to the correctness of the zk-STARK proofs.
-These zk-SNARKs are, in turn, published as the validity proofs to state changes.
-This helps in reducing the gas costs from 5M to 350K.